 The Zentralfriedhof initially found little public approval, thanks to the distance from the centre.
 So little, in fact, that the authorities had to think of ways to make it more attractive.

-One tactic involved ensuring a few famous people were buried there in so-called Ehrengräber (honorary graves).
-They even moved the likes of Beethoven and Schubert from their original burial locations.
+One tactic involved ensuring a few famous people were laid to rest there in so-called Ehrengräber (honorary graves).
+They even moved the likes of Beethoven and Schubert across from their original burial locations.

 Today, Ehrengräber are still a way for Vienna and Austria to honour particular citizens.
-If you get one, the city also looks after it.
+If you get one, the city also commits to looking after it.

 Browse the long listings of such Ehrengräber in the Zentralfriedhof, and you find a few famous names you might recognise even as a visitor.